Frequently Asked Questions

 How many courses will students need to take in a given term?

 Students will typically take two Core courses during Summer, Fall, and three Core courses in Spring term.
-Upon completion of the Qualifying Exam in Year 2, students will take one Specialization courses while working toward the dissertation.
+Upon completion of the Written Qualifying Examination in Year 2, students will take one Specialization courses while working toward the dissertation.

 What is the minimum GPA for admission to the program?